What is bullying?

 - Asking for money to give to a bully or even stealing it

-- Being particularly nervous
+- Being overly nervous

 - Losing confidence